Shuddh Desi Romance

-Shuddh Desi Romance, released internationally as A Pure Desi Romance, is a 2013 Indian Hindi-language romantic comedy-drama film directed by Maneesh Sharma and produced by Aditya Chopra under the Yash Raj Films banner.
-It stars Sushant Singh Rajput, Parineeti Chopra, and Vaani Kapoor, with Rishi Kapoor in a supporting role.
-Set in Jaipur, Rajasthan, the film explores contemporary themes of commitment, live-in relationships, and the contrast between arranged and love marriages in small-town India.
-The film marked Kapoor's acting debut.
+Shuddh Desi Romance, released internationally as A Pure Desi Romance, is a 2013 Indian Hindi-language romantic comedy drama film directed by Maneesh Sharma and produced by Aditya Chopra.
+The film stars Sushant Singh Rajput, Parineeti Chopra, and Vaani Kapoor in the lead roles, with Rishi Kapoor in a supporting role.
+The film marked the debut of Vaani Kapoor.
+The story, set in Jaipur, Rajasthan, explores the views of the younger generation on commitment, live-in relationships and arranged marriages as compared to love marriages in small town India.
+It screened in the Gala Presentation section of the 2013 Toronto International Film Festival.
+Upon release, the film received positive reviews from critics with high praise for Chopra, Rajput, and Kapoor's performances, and was declared a hit in India by Box Office India.